jrodewig/wanderahead.github.io/_posts/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha.md

 creative, literally, transforming its main street into a tropical, technicolor canvas of shops and seafood shacks.

-The surrounding tidal flats, meanwhile, owe nothing to art.
-They're scenic and alive, popular for birdwatching, crabbing, shrimping and fishing or simply admiring a glorious Gulf Coast sunset.

-Leoma Lovegrove, a Matlacha artist who owns a gallery on the island, sums it up
-best: “When I cross over the Matlacha Island bridge, I fall in love with my little fishing village all over again.
-It’s home, the place that always inspires me to pick up my paintbrush.”

-Here are the Matlacha experiences you can’t miss.

 <img
   src="/assets/img/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha/matlacha-sign-outside-a-backyard-garden-in-matlacha-fl-665.webp"
   srcset="/assets/img/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha/matlacha-sign-outside-a-backyard-garden-in-matlacha-fl-320.webp 320w,